Sample-efficient LLM Optimization with Reset Replay: Implementation Details

 \section{Implementation Details}

 In this section, we outline the specific parameters and data of the experiments.

 \textbf{General training hyperparameters}.
 We conduct preliminary experiments for the basic preference learning settings using a batch size of 128 and a single training epoch.
 Moreover, we set the maximum sequence length at 2048 and utilize the AdamW optimizer with a cosine learning schedule, which includes 10\% warmup steps, for the preference optimization.
 For each preference method, we follow the most parameterised exploration of SimPO~\citep{meng2024simpo}, where Table~\ref{hyperparameter} shows the detailed hyperparameters for baselines.
-For \modelname, we set the default parameters: a replay number $L=3$, sample number $K=5$, reset weight $\alpha=0.5$, and an iteration number $N=7$ for math.
-For \modelname~in iterative DPO, $N=3$ is set and $3$ epochs are guaranteed, while other parameters remain unchanged.
-DeepSpeed ZeRO2 with CPU offload is used to reduce GPU memory usage during training.
+For \modelname, we set the default parameters: a replay number $L=3$, a sample number $K=5$, and an iteration number $N=7$ for math.
+For \modelname~in iterative DPO, $N=3$ is set, and $3$ epochs are guaranteed, while other parameters remain unchanged.
+For all the tasks, we set the reset ratio $\alpha$ to 0.5 and apply it to output projections of networks for the Shrink \& Perturb strategy.
+Eight NVIDIA A100 GPUs are employed to train models, with DeepSpeed ZeRO2 (equipped with CPU offloading) utilized to mitigate GPU memory overhead during training.

 \textbf{Building datasets for optimization}.
 For math tasks, our training dataset is supplemented with mathematical problems selected from subsets of Meta-Math~\citep{yu2023metamath} and MMIQC~\citep{liu2025augmenting}.
 To maintain consistency in data volume with the baselines as discussed in \S\ref{iterative}, we sampled the same 8K data points for training.
 For the reasoning tasks, we conduct optimizations on a general-purpose dataset, UltraFeedback~\citep{cui2023ultrafeedback}, to facilitate comparisons of the models' reasoning capabilities.
 Regarding training data, we produce a maximum of 5 responses for each prompt in each replay.
 Additionally, we leverage the ArmoRM model~\citep{ArmoRM} to label the preference relationships between these responses.